1alessandro1/HP-Prodesk-600-G1-SFF-macOS/README.md

 This repository contains the necessary files and information to successfully boot macOS on this prebuilt PC.
 - Bootloader version: **OpenCore 0.6.9**
 - Kexts version: everything up-to-date with the latest version (check the links below)
-- macOS version: [Big Sur 11.3.1](https://www.apple.com/macos/big-sur) - Release channel
+- Current macOS version: [Big Sur 11.3.1](https://www.apple.com/macos/big-sur) - Release channel
+- With a different SMBIOS, e.g. `iMac14,4` you can arrive up to OS X Mavericks (10.9)

 ## Specs